 Ravens: Top 30 Moments in Team History

-Oct 26, 2015; Glendale, AZ, USA; Television personality Ray Lewis looks on prior to the game between the Arizona Cardinals and the Baltimore Ravens at University of Phoenix Stadium.
+Oct 26, 2015; Glendale, AZ, USA; Baltimore Ravens kicker Justin Tucker (9) celebrates with teammates after a 44 yard field goal during the first half against the Arizona Cardinals at University of Phoenix Stadium.
 Mandatory Credit: Matt Kartozian-USA TODAY Sports

 October 2000 – Kicker Matt Stover connects on 14 of 15 field goal attempts as the Ravens go on a 5 game touchdown drought on offense.

 Matt Stover is a name that any true, died in the wool Ravens fan is quite familiar with.
 Spending 13 years in a Ravens’ uniform, Stover was one of the most accurate kickers in the history of the NFL.
 And for a long stretch, he was the best Ravens offensive player.

 A 1990 NFL Draft selection of the New York Giants, Stover spent time with the Browns as well before moving to Baltimore, playing for a team that won the majority of its games with suffocating defense.
 At one point in the 2000 season, the Ravens went 5 games without scoring a single touchdown.

 During that stretch, Stover was literally the entire Ravens offense, connecting on 14 of 15 field goals in a season the Ravens would go on to win the Super Bowl.
 Stover was rightfully selected to appear in the Pro Bowl that season as well.